What's the Best Way to Use Auto-Regulation Training?

 Subjective Readiness Indicators

-Motivation and Energy Levels: Your psychological readiness matters as much as physical markers.
-Low motivation often correlates with accumulated fatigue, even when other metrics look normal.
+Motivation and Energy Levels: Your psychological readiness matters alongside physical markers.
+Low motivation often tracks with accumulated fatigue, even when other metrics look normal.

-Muscle Soreness and Joint Stiffness: Lingering soreness from previous sessions indicates incomplete recovery.
+Muscle Soreness and Joint Stiffness: Lingering soreness from previous sessions points to incomplete recovery.
 This doesn't automatically mean rest, but it suggests adjusting exercise selection or reducing volume.

 Objective Readiness Markers